broadinstitute/horsefish/scripts/tdr/copy_from_tdr_to_gcs_hca/README.md

 ## Possible improvements*
+- Add a GitHub action to run the pytests
 - update the script with conditional logic to accept a snapshot ID and destination instead
 - update the script check lower case institution against lower case institution keys - see ~line 86
 - Might want to be able to specify the file type to copy or to exclude.